hex | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | a | b | c | d | e | f | |

 USAS X3.4-1967 was published 1967-07-07; over fifty dang years ago!

-due to ASCII’s overwhelming success, these are also the first 128 codepoints of many subsequent encodings, including three of the most popular:
+ASCII’s overwhelming success led to it being the first 128 codepoints & octets of many subsequent encodings (making them supersets of ASCII), including three of the most important:

-❧ UTF-8, a variable-width encoding, just the absolute best, your friend & mine; the only encoding you should ever use
+❧ UTF-8, a variable-width encoding that is just the absolute best: the only one u should ever use

 ❧ ISO 8859-1, an 8-bit encoding that was fine for its time

-❧ Windows-1252, a Microsoft tweak of the former, replacing some of the never-used C1 control codes with then-needed printable characters
+❧ Windows-1252, a Microsoft tweak of the former, replacing some of the never-used C1 controls w/ then-needed printable characters

-(the last two are oft conflated: when someone says the former, they almost certainly mean the latter; some modern standards canonise this.)
+(the last two are oft conflated: when one says the former, they almost certainly mean the latter; some modern standards like HTML5 canonise this)

-UTF-16 (or, so help me, UCS-2) is a garbage encoding for garbage people.
+UTF-16 (or, so help me, UCS-2) is a garbage encoding for garbage people that should never, ever be used💩

-more information about character sets can be found at j teaches you: binary, eventually, maybe, you know, sometime.
+more information about character sets can be found at j teaches u: binary, eventually, maybe, u know, sometime.